 Medical Guardian is an established name in the medical alert industry for many reasons, not least of which is their push to innovate on the technological front.
-Their Freedom Guardian, a smartwatch that doubles as a mobile medical alert system, could potentially be the next evolution in the industry.
+Their Freedom Guardian, a medical alert watch, could potentially be the next evolution in the industry.

 In this review, I’ll take a close look at the Freedom Guardian, discussing both its functions as a medical alert system and as a smartwatch.
 I’ll also be covering the buying process, and take a hands-on look at the device in action as well as the companion app.
 Let’s get into it.

 In the same way that smartphones pack the power and functionality of a computer into a handheld cellular device, a smartwatch can do it all.
 The Freedom Guardian, in particular, takes this full feature set and throws in the functionality of a medical alert system.